 There appear to be three themes that pop up in many of the major summer blockbusters being released this year: time travel, robots, and dinosaurs.
-I have already covered two of this summer's bigger dino-flicks, Ice Age 3 and Land of the Lost, but the newly-released Night at the Museum: Battle of the Smithsonian also features a CGI-created dinosaur.
+I have already covered two of this summer's bigger dino-flicks,

 Unlike the dinosaurs in the other two films, the Tyrannosaurus in Night at the Museum 2 is only partially brought back to life.
 It is the skeleton from New York's Natural History Museum that goes rollicking through the halls when the museum closes its doors, not unlike the one that begged for french fries in that old McDonald's commercial.
 That, of course, is fantasy, but the similar dinosaur skeletons housed at the Smithsonian's National Museum of Natural History must look pretty imposing when all the lights go off.